 Getting involved in the affairs of outsiders again, Idolf, He scolded himself.

 His dear late-wife Ingrid would have teased that he was craving the return of his old adventuring days, a desire he had always vehemently denied.
 An arrow to the knee had seen to the end of those days.
-Indeed, that turn of events had led him here, and to Ingrid.
+Indeed, that turn of events had led him here and to Ingrid.
 Then he had fallen in love, said his words to the goddess Mara and the rest was history.
-Now he had his forge to tend to pass the days following Ingrid's death.
-It kept the gold coming in, and thus his belly was always warm and full of mead.
+He had his forge to tend to pass the days following Ingrid's departure from his world; it kept the gold coming in, and thus his belly was always warm and full of mead.

-There were others who were never as lucky.
+There were others who were not as lucky.
 He always tried to remind himself of that.

 He only snorted into his mug of mead, earning him a glance of distaste from the two women.
-Both were either too old or too jaded to see that she was just an exhausted traveller seeking rest and respite from the toils of the roads of Skyrim.
+Both women were either too old or jaded to see that she was just an exhausted traveller, seeking rest and respite from the toils of the roads of Skyrim.
 He had been there himself, after all.

 "You think you know it all, Idolf," Gil sneered at him from her bench.
 "Best watch yourself.
 She might try and recruit you."